georgelemon/wikipeep/README.md

 <p align="center"><img src="https://github.com/georgelemon/wikipeep/blob/node/.github/wikipeep.png" width="200px" alt="Wikipeep"><br><strong>Wikipeep is a high performant platform<br> for creating fast & beautiful wiki documentations for your projects (WIP)</strong></p>

 Currently in heavy development.
-This is a monorepo containing code sources for `backend`, `frontend` and the `command line interface`.
+This is a monorepo containing the source code for `backend`, `frontend` and `command line interface`.

 # Key features
 - [ ] SQLite or PostgreSQL